rooseveltframework/page-express-mapper/README.md

 const app = express()

 // load an isomorphic routes.js file that declares routes
-// you can share this file verbatim with the server require('routes')(app)
+// you can share this file verbatim with the client require('routes')(app)
 ```